-I get asked this question about renting vs. buying a home quite often as many people seem to share the sentiment that renting a home is basically throwing away money..but is it really?
+I'm asked this question about renting vs. buying a home quite often.
+Many people seem to share the sentiment that renting a home is basically throwing away money.
+But is it really?

 If you are in the market to purchase a new home or if it's on your list of goals in the foreseeable future because you think renting is a waste, below are some things to consider before you make your final decision.

 1. You need to compare your expenses as a renter vs. your expenses as a homeowner

 A lot of people make the mistake of thinking that they'll simply go from paying rent to simply paying a mortgage and that will be it.
 However, there are several other associated expenses outside of your mortgage that come with buying and owning a home.

 For instance, you'll need to include things like closing costs, the cost of moving to your new home, homeowners insurance, home maintenance e.g. landscaping, grass cutting or grass cutting equipment, snow removal, association fees, renovation work, decorating, etc.

 Its also very important to consider things like the age of the roof, as well as the age of the appliances and systems (i.e plumbing and electrical).
 This is because if and when these need repair or replacement, they are major expenses.
 Based on this, it's a good idea to bulk up your sinking fund in the event of any unplanned home repairs that come up.